darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 Samantha held.
 Not by shouting, not by show, but by placing each step where it counted and making each hit do only the work required.
 Her body moved on instinct now, training overriding the part of her mind that wanted to curl up and weep.
 When more hands reached the crenel—fingers like pale spiders—she rapped knuckles hard enough to split skin to bone.
 The crack was audible.
 She hooked a wrist, feeling tendons pop beneath her grip, and sent a knife clattering into the yard below where it rang against stone.
 The empowered hum faded as quickly as it had come, leaving her feeling hollow and brittle as old paper; she did not chase it.
 She saved it, hoarding it like a last swallow of water in the desert.

 Melf breathed out—a long, shuddering exhale—and the ladder's hooks failed to bite.
 "Shoelaces tied," he said, though his grin was more grimace now.
 The ladder lurched backward and slid; bodies thumped into the drift far below, dull as sacks of wet grain.
-Some moved afterward.
-Most didn't.

 Only then did relief last four breaths that rattled in her chest.